 If you’re smoking in your dorm or if you’re living alone, you should always be careful and prepared for any unannounced visits or prying noses.

-The unique aroma of cannabis can be very persistent, protruding and hard to get rid of, especially if it’s stuck in your clothes, hair, or even your furniture.
+The unique aroma of cannabis can be very persistent, obvious, and hard to get rid of, especially if it’s in your clothes, hair, or even your furniture.

 Activate stealth mode.